dragondive/plantuml_demo/plantuml_demo.md

 #### py2puml

 Python utility `py2puml` available [here](https://github.com/deadbok/py-puml-tools) on github can generate class diagrams from Python code.
 The [attached video](videos/plantuml_py2puml_demo.mp4) shows a demo of using this module to generate class diagrams for my ongoing hobby project [multibeggar](https://github.com/dragondive/hebi/tree/main/multibeggar).

+### Markup Languages

+#### markdown

+Python module `plantuml-markdown` available [here](https://pypi.org/project/plantuml-markdown/) on PyPI can generate HTML page from a markdown file that has plantuml source code included.
+The [attached video](videos/plantuml_markdown_py_demo.mp4) shows a demo of using this module to generate the HTML for this document itself, making it another example of self-reference. :grin:

 ### Web Browsers